 sudo cat .litespeed_password

-In order to install a blog, first, we are going to create a Website entry in Cyberpanel.
-This is not a WordPress installation, the WordPress installation will take place after website entry.
-Login yo CyberPanel and click on the Website button.
+- In order to install a blog, create a Website entry in Cyberpanel.
+This is not a WordPress installation, the WordPress installation will take place after this.
+Login to CyberPanel and click on the Website button.

 Select owner: Admin Domain name: example.com Email: Your email address will go here Php: PHP 8.0 /* Additional features SSL: If you plan to enable let's encrypt the free SSL tick option, we can always apply SSL anytime later.
 DKIM: Helpful in email security.